jonco5555/Mixnet/README.md

 The code uses asynchronous programming with `asyncio` and `grpc.aio` to handle multiple requests concurrently.

+The code is round-based that is measured by time.

 ## Run Flow

 1. `config.yaml` is placed in a shared config directory.
-2. The configuration files containes:
+2. The configuration files contains:
     - Number of messages required per round
     - Round duration
     - Dummy payload